-Update (January 2019): It appears that the Tate app referred to below is no longer available, which is a pity.
+Update (January 2019): The Tate app referred to below is no longer available, sadly.
 Nevertheless, I hope you enjoy reading about my first visit to the attraction.

 On Saturday I decided to visit the Tate Modern, as I had stumbled upon the fact that they now have a mobile app giving audio tours around the place, as well as other features that tell you more about the art on display, the activities on offer and where to eat and go shopping.